Tonywuhk/realai.org/frontier/towards-neural-network-based-general-intelligence.md

 #### 2.1.1 Predictive Learning

 The system learns to predict future inputs.
+This is likely harder than the study of *generative models* which only need to generate data without making extra moves through time.

 #### 2.1.2 Exploration / Curiosity